icylogic/maupassant-hexo/README.md

 ```

 #### Languages
-Two languages are available for this theme currently, English (en) and Simplified Chinese (zh-CN).
+Four languages are available for this theme currently: Simplified Chinese (zh-CN), Traditional Chinese (zh-TW), English (en) and Spanish (es-ES).
 Contributions of translating to other languages will be highly appreciated.

 ## Solutions
 - Check whether your Terminal's current directory is in hexo's root directory which contains `source/`, `themes/`, etc.